mees-van-wel/hexa-center-website/src/routes/guide/system/tipsandtricks/index.md

 ## 1. Tips and Tricks definition

 This page goes into detail about the quality of life features available to users of Hexa Center.
-Through explaining these Quality of Life features we aim to make the user experience the best it can be, hopefully saving you a lot of time.
+Through explaining these Quality of Life features we aim to make the user experience the best it can be, potentially saving you a lot of time.

 ## 2. Overview of Tips and Tricks in Hexa Center